malz101/info2180-lab1/README.md

-# info2180-lab1
+# INFO2180 Lab 1
-Introduction to Web Developemt lab 1 files
+This is Lab 1 for Malik Edwards